-- "Not at all; for deceiving spirits often employ this means, the better to delude." - 24.
-"When we invoke the spirit of a person by thought, does he come to us even when there are no manifestations by writing or otherwise?" - "Writing is a material means by which the spirit may attest his presence; but it is the thought that attracts him, and we show it by writing," - 25.
-When an inferior spirit manifests himself, can we oblige him to withdraw?" - "Yes; by not listening to him.
+"Not at all; for deceiving spirits often employ this means, the better to delude."

+24. "When we invoke the spirit of a person by thought, does he come to us even when there are no manifestations by writing or otherwise?"

+"Writing is a material means by which the spirit may attest his presence; but it is the thought that attracts him, and not the fact of writing."

+25. When an inferior spirit manifests himself, can we oblige him to withdraw?"

+"Yes; by not listening to him.
 But how do you expect him to withdraw when you amuse yourselves with his vileness?
-The inferior spirits attach themselves to those who listen to them with complacence, like the fools among you." - 26.
-"Is invocation, made in the name of God, a guarantee against the intermeddling of bad spirits?" - "The name of God is not a check for all perverse spirits, but it restrains many; by this means you always remove some, and you would remove many more, if it were made from the bottom of the heart, and not as a common formula." - 27.
-"Could several spirits be invoked by name at the same time?" - "There is no difficulty in that; and if you had three or four hands to write, three or four spirits could answer you at the same time: this is what does happen when there are several mediums." - 28.
-"When several spirits are simultaneously invoked, and there is but one medium, which one answers?" - "One answers for all, and he expresses the collective thought."
+The inferior spirits attach themselves to those who listen to them with complacence, like the fools among you."

+26. "Is invocation, made in the name of God, a guarantee against the intermeddling of bad spirits?"

+"The name of God is not a check for all perverse spirits, but it restrains many; by this means you always remove some, and you would remove many more, if it were made from the bottom of the heart, and not as a common formula."

+27. "Could several spirits be invoked by name at the same time?"

+"There is no difficulty in that; and if you had three or four hands to write, three or four spirits could answer you at the same time: this is what does happen when there are several mediums."

+28. "When several spirits are simultaneously invoked, and there is but one medium, which one answers?"

+"One answers for all, and he expresses the collective thought."
 29. "In a séance, could the same spirit communicate with two mediums at the same time?"